Uncharted: The Lost Legacy: Sales

 Uncharted: The Lost Legacy sold 23,131 copies on PlayStation 4 within its first week on sale in Japan, which placed it at number four on the all-format sales chart.
 On the week of its release, Lost Legacy topped the UK video game sales chart, later selling 48,000 digital copies within 5 weeks of its release.
+By 2023, the game had sold 5.2 million copies.